When student engagement is going downhill, we often find ourselves reaching for the prop box.

 That’s why it’s important to scaffold larger tasks by breaking them into achievable steps.
 Each of these can be separated by brief “checkpoints” of instruction reorienting students and reminding them of what needs to be done next.
 They also serve as a periodic call to attention when students are liable to go off track.

-Emphasize discovery and inquiry
+Focus on discovery and inquiry

 Sometimes the best thing you can do for engagement is to get out of your students’ way.